mhavey/marklogic/uml2es/tutorials/dmui.md

 As the build person you now ingest and harmonize the data using the model and the mapping.
 You don't write any code.
 It's all gradle from here on out.

-First, deploy (i.e., upload) the mapping you (as the source data SME) created in Step 4:
+First let's create a DHF input flow to ingest our Person source data into STAGING.
+Also, let's create a DHF harmonization flow to harmonize that data to FINAL from the source data.

+gradle -i hubCreateInputFlow -PflowName=LoadPerson -PuseES=false

+gradle -b uml2es4dhf.gradle -i uCreateDHFHarmonizeFlow -PflowName=harmonizePWI -PcontentMode=dm

+You just generated a bunch of code.
+The good news is, you won't need a developer to touch it.
+The Input Flow ingests the data as is.
+The harmonization produces data that conforms to the UML model using the mapping from Step 4.
+You do need to "deploy" that mapping:

-gradle -i deployPWIMapping
+gradle -i mlReloadModules deployPWIMapping

 Next, ingest the source person data in the data/persons directory (as well as the hobbyCoolness lookup in data/lookup).
 We'll create a DHF input flow and run MLCP to ingest the person data through that flow.

-gradle -i hubCreateInputFlow -PflowName=LoadPerson -PuseES=false

-gradle -i mlReloadModules loadPersonSourceData ingestLookup
+gradle -i loadPersonSourceData ingestLookup

 If you look in the staging database (xmi2es-tutorials-dmHub-STAGING), you will see the ingested files /person1.json, /person2.json, and /hobbyCoolness.json.

 ![After source ingestion](images/dmui_setup50.png)

-Next, from the model generate a harmonization flow:

-gradle -b uml2es4dhf.gradle -i uCreateDHFHarmonizeFlow -PflowName=harmonizePWI -PcontentMode=dm

-What we generated won't need to be tweaked!
-We don't have to change the code; the generated code works as is.
-Mainly what it does is run the DM mapping template against the source.

 Last, but not least, run the harmonization:

 gradle -i hubRunFlow -PflowName=harmonizePWI

-TODO .. the results
+TODO .. the results - aren't the results awesome????

 </p>
 </details>